• Skip to primary navigation

 • ×

-This delicious and healthy Strawberry Shortcake Smoothie requires no milk, yogurt or banana!
-With just a handful of simple whole-food ingredients, it whips up in a cinch and will tantalize your tastebuds with a creamy, dairy-free blend of strawberry and vanilla.
+This delicious and healthy Strawberry Shortcake Dessert Smoothie is made without milk, yogurt or banana!
+With just a handful of simple, whole-food ingredients, it whips up in a cinch and will tantalize your tastebuds with a creamy, dairy-free blend of strawberry and vanilla.

 A pink strawberry smoothie in a glass bottle with a striped straw in front of a bowl of ripe strawberries.